mirc89/reading-ios-using-methods/README.md

 ## Void Types

-Some motheds don't return a value.
-Because Objective-C required the return type to be declared, these methods are declared as type `void` which means that they don't return anything.
-These methods are ones which a variable performs on itself.
-For example, the `appendString:` method on `NSMutableString` (we'll explain mutable types later) is a method which a mutable string can perform to add another string to itself:
+Some methods don't return a value.
+Because Objective-C requires the return type to be declared, these methods are declared as type `void` which means that they don't return anything and thus don't require a capture.
+For example, the `appendString:` method on `NSMutableString` (we'll explain mutable types later) is a method which a mutable string can perform to add another string to itself.
+Since there's no result being returned, the method call occupies the line by itself:

 ```objc
 NSMutableString *mutableWelcome = [welcome mutableCopy];